Hackleburg, Alabama

 Hackleburg is a town in Marion County, Alabama, United States.
 It incorporated on August 23, 1909.
 At the 2020 census, its population was 1,425, down from 1,516 at the 2010 census.

 History

 Hackleburg developed in the early 19th century as a stop along Jackson's Military Road.
 It was named by the early drovers of sheep who passed through the region while en route to market in Tuscumbia, and whose sheep encountered a thorny plant growing in abundance in that area and known locally by the name hack burrs (often corrupted to "hack berries") and which same plants were often fatal to sheep, besides being destructive to their wool.
 A post office opened in the town in 1885.

 Hackleburg incorporated in 1909 following the construction of a branch line of the Illinois Central Railroad through the area.
 Hackleburg marks the highest point (some 931 feet above sea level) along the route connecting Miami, Florida with Chicago, Illinois.
+In 2025, the people of Hackleburg voted to allow alcohol sales within the city limits, joining Hamilton, Guin, and Winfield as the fourth "wet" city in Marion County.